-There are many potential injuries that can arise as a consequence of running.
-These can be brought about through too high a level of activity, poor running form, inadequate muscle strength, or unforeseen genetic factors.
+Many potential injuries that can arise as a consequence of running.
+These can be brought about through too high a level of activity, poor running form, low muscle strength, or unforeseen genetic factors.
 Regardless of how they occur, these injuries can be debilitating and painful, costing you days or weeks of training and potential permanent disfiguring damage if untreated.

 Achilles tendinitis, also known as intersectional Achilles tendinopathy, is one such injury that can be brought about by running.

 This guide will discuss the nature of this condition, some of the potential causes of it, the diagnostic process, false positives, some methods of dealing with it as it arises, and ways to treat and prevent it.

 What is the Achilles Tendon?

 There are several muscles, ligaments, and tendons that make up the human foot.
 These are responsible for distributing the weight of the entire body evenly, promoting balance, and ensuring that movement is smooth and efficient.
 The tissue is a band of fibrous tissue located on the back of the ankle.
 Its purpose is to connect the heel bone, or calcaneus, to the calf muscles.
 It is named after Achilles, a warrior from Greek mythology that was said to be impervious to injury everywhere except on the back of his heel.
 The term “Achilles heel” is also derived from this ancient story, as it refers to a hidden weakness on an otherwise influential figure.

 It is responsible for movements required to run or jump, as it affects humans’ ability to stand on their toes.
 It is one of the largest and most active tendons in the human body, but it is also very susceptible to injury.
 Also, common afflictions to this part of the foot include tears, ruptures, and damage to the bursa, which is a connecting cushion behind the tendon.
 Maintaining the tissue is incredibly important to a serious runner, as it is a vital component in the running process.